Fatty Acids: Polyunsaturated with

 3. The n-3 Family of Polyunsaturated Fatty Acids

-Structural formula of eicosapentaenoic acid5,8,11,14,17-Eicosapentaenoic acid ('EPA' or 20:5(n-3)) occurs widely in algae and in fish oils, which are major commercial sources, but there are few definitive reports of its occurrence in higher plants.
-In animal tissues, it is a major constituent of the phospholipids and it is the precursor of the PG3 series of prostaglandins and of resolvins, which have anti-inflammatory effects, but it may have biological activities of its own, including anti-cancer effects by promoting the expression of genes that suppress tumours.
-There is currently great interest in the role of EPA in alleviating the symptoms of neurological disorders such as schizophrenia.
+5,8,11,14,17-Eicosapentaenoic acid ('EPA' or 20:5(n-3)) occurs widely in algae and in fish oils, which are major commercial sources, but there are few definitive reports of its occurrence in higher plants.
+In animal tissues, it is a major constituent of the phospholipids and it is the precursor of the PG3 series of prostaglandins and of resolvins, which are anti-inflammatory, but it may have biological activities of its own, including anti-cancer effects by promoting the expression of genes that suppress tumours.
+There is currently some interest in the role of EPA in alleviating the symptoms of neurological disorders such as schizophrenia.

-Structural formula of docosahexaenoic acid4,7,10,13,16,19-Docosahexaenoic acid ('DHA' or 22:6(n-3)) is usually the end point of α-linolenic acid metabolism in animal tissues.
-It is a major component of fish oils (tuna eyeballsare a rich source) and of animal phospholipids, with those of brain synapses and retina containing particularly high proportions.
-Indeed, there is some evidence that increased levels of this fatty acid are correlated with improved cognitive and behavioural function in the development of the human infant, although this is controversial.
+4,7,10,13,16,19-Docosahexaenoic acid ('DHA' or 22:6(n-3)) is usually the end point of α-linolenic acid metabolism in animal tissues.
+It is a major component of fish oils (tuna eyeballs are a rich source) and of animal phospholipids, with those of brain synapses and retina containing particularly high proportions.
+Indeed, there is some evidence that increased levels of this fatty acid are correlated with improved cognition and behaviour in the development of the human infant, although this is controversial.
 DHA is not present in higher plants, but it is found in high concentrations in many species of algae, especially those of marine origin, which may be the primary source of the DHA and EPA in fish.
 Via the food chain, fish contribute substantially to the levels of these fatty acids in terrestrial systems including humans.

 When platinum salts (e.g., cisplatin) are administered to cancer patients, synthesis of hexadeca-4,7,10,13-tetraenoic acid or 16:4(n-3) is induced and confers systemic resistance to this and a broad range of other DNA-damaging chemotherapeutic agents.
-The mechanism involves activation of the G protein-coupled receptor 120 (GPR120 or FFAR4) on splenic macrophages by the free acid to produce chemo-protective lysophosphatidylcholines.
-Like 16:4(n-3), EPA, DHA and probably other polyunsaturated fatty acids of the n-3 family activate the GPR120 receptor/sensor to cause broad anti-inflammatory effects in macrophages.
-When activated by this means, GPR120 mediates potent insulin sensitizing and anti-diabetic effects in vivo by repressing macrophage-induced tissue inflammation.
+The mechanism involves binding to the G protein-coupled receptor 120 (GPR120 or FFAR4) on splenic macrophages by the free acid to produce chemo-protective lysophosphatidylcholines.
+Like 16:4(n-3), EPA, DHA and probably other polyunsaturated fatty acids of the n-3 family activate the GPR120 receptor/sensor and are broadly anti-inflammatory in macrophages.
+When stimulated by this means, GPR120 mediates potent insulin sensitizing and anti-diabetic effects in vivo by repressing macrophage-induced tissue inflammation.
 While n-3 fatty acids appear to be special in this context, other fatty acids, including palmitoleate and linoleate, are agonists for this receptor and the precise molecular mechanisms behind its actions remain to be elucidated.

-Of the fatty acids of the n-3 family, DHA appears to have special properties, both as a precursor of other metabolites and in esterified form as a component of membrane lipids.
+Of the fatty acids of the n-3 family, DHA appears to be special, both as a precursor of other metabolites and in esterified form as a component of membrane lipids.
 It is not a substrate for the prostaglandin synthase-cyclooxygenase enzymes, and indeed it inhibits them, but via the action of lipoxygenases, it is the precursor of docosanoids such as the resolvins, protectins and maresins (or specialized pro-resolving mediators), which are analogous to the eicosanoids but have potent anti-inflammatory and immuno-regulatory actions.
-DHA per se may ameliorate autoimmune inflammation directly, for example by activating the GPR120 signalling pathway in dendritic cells.
-It has been demonstrated to have beneficial effects upon inflammatory disorders of the intestine and in reducing the risk of colon cancer, activities that may be mediated through associations with specific signalling proteins in membranes, while it is believed to have specific effects on gene transcription that regulate many proteins involved in fatty acid synthesis and desaturation.
+DHA per se may ameliorate autoimmune inflammation directly, for example by inducing the GPR120 signalling pathway in dendritic cells.
+It has been demonstrated to be beneficial towards inflammatory disorders of the intestine and in reducing the risk of colon cancer, possibly mediated by associations with signalling proteins in membranes, while it is believed to affect gene transcription to regulate many proteins for fatty acid synthesis and desaturation.

-During phospholipid biosynthesis in brain, retina and spermatids, DHA is first converted to the coA ester by esterified by long chain acyl-CoA synthetase 6 (ACSL6) before utilization by lysophosphatidic acid acyltransferase 3 (LPAAT3) to form a phosphatidic acid precursor for other phospholipid classes (both of these enzymes are specific for DHA).
-As a phospholipid constituent, it has profound effects on the properties of all membranes, modulating their structure and function, because in such an environment, DHA is believed to be more compact than more saturated chains with an average length of 8.2Å at 41°C compared to 14.2Å for oleic chains.
+During phospholipid biosynthesis in brain, retina and spermatids, DHA is first converted to the CoA ester by long chain acyl-CoA synthetase 6 (ACSL6) before utilization by lysophosphatidic acid acyltransferase 3 (LPAAT3) to form a phosphatidic acid precursor for other phospholipid classes (both of these enzymes are specific for DHA).
+As a phospholipid constituent, it profoundly affects all membranes, modulating their structure and function, because in such an environment, DHA is believed to be more compact than more saturated chains with an average length of 8.2Å at 41°C compared to 14.2Å for oleic chains.
 This is the result of the adoption of a conformation with pronounced twists of the chain, which reduce the distance between the ends; the methyl group with its extra bulk is located in the interior region of a bilayer.
 In mixed-chain phospholipids, a further consequence is a marked increase in the conformational disorder of the saturated chain.

 There appears to be an incompatibility between the rigid structure of cholesterol and the highly flexible chains of DHA, promoting the lateral segregation of membranes into PUFA-rich/cholesterol-poor and PUFA-poor/cholesterol-rich regions, with the latter ultimately becoming the membrane microdomains known as rafts.
-Although PUFA-rich/cholesterol-poor membrane microdomains are technically less easy to study than rafts, they may contain proteins that have critical biological functions.
-It has been proposed that changes in the conformation of signalling proteins when they move between these very different domains may have the potential to modulate cell function in a manner that may explain some of the health benefits of dietary consumption of DHA.
+Although PUFA-rich/cholesterol-poor membrane microdomains are technically less easy to study than rafts, they may contain crucial proteins.
+It has been proposed that changes in the conformation of signalling proteins when they move between these very different domains may have the potential to modulate cell metabolism in a manner that may explain some of the health benefits of dietary consumption of DHA.

 4. The (n-9) and Other Families of Polyunsaturated Fatty Acids